Skip advert

 Nio EP9 - 2.7 seconds (0-62mph)

-Chinese car brands have quickly gained a reputation as the go-to names for affordable EVs.
-The Nio EP9 is an extreme exception to this rule, though, as this 1,341bhp hypercar will set you back £1 million.
-If you’re particularly brave – or mad – you could even use the EP9 daily, as Nio claims up to 265 miles of battery range.
+Chinese car brands have quickly become the go-to names for affordable EVs.
+The Nio EP9 is an extreme exception to this rule, though, because this 1,341bhp hypercar will set you back £1 million.
+If you’re particularly brave, you could even use the EP9 daily, as Nio claims a battery range of up to 265 miles.
 It even qualifies for the maker’s battery-swapping service.

 Hennessey Venom F5 - 2.6 seconds (0-60mph)

-Hennessey earned its stripes creating monstrous, modified versions of already ballistic performance cars, and the F5 represents all of the firm’s knowhow distilled into a V8-powered, 1,792bhp package.
-Weighing less than a BMW 3 Series, the F5 has been engineered to perform on track, and its claimed 311mph top speed could cement it in the history books as the world’s fastest road car.
+Hennessey is a respected name in the US for its supercars.
+It earned its stripes creating monstrous, modified versions of already ballistic performance cars, and the F5 represents all of the firm’s knowhow distilled into a V8-powered, 1,792bhp package.
+Weighing less than a BMW 3 Series, the F5 has been engineered to perform on track as well as the road, and its claimed 311mph top speed could cement it in the history books as the world’s fastest road car.

 Ferrari SF90 Stradale - 2.5 seconds (0-62mph)

-The first ever Plug-in Hybrid Ferrari is a prime example of the brilliant matching of combustion and electricity that’s becoming commonplace in the modern hypercar world.
-The SF90 is a strong counter-argument to the phrase ‘there’s no replacement for displacement’, as it will accelerate from 0-60mph 0.4 seconds faster than the 812 Superfast, even though it has 4 fewer cylinders.
+The first ever Plug-in Hybrid Ferrari is a brilliant match of combustion and electricity that’s becoming commonplace in the modern hypercar world.
+The SF90 is a strong counter-argument to the phrase ‘there’s no replacement for displacement’, as it will accelerate from 0-60mph 0.4 seconds faster than the 812 Superfast, even though it has four fewer cylinders.

 Koenigsegg Jesko - 2.5 seconds (0-60mph)